liefwerk/notes/react/redux/redux_thunk__firebase/connecting_and_syncing/adding_data_to_firestore.md

 })
 ```

-In our projectReducer.js we can add these nex actions to our switch function
+In our projectReducer.js we can add these next actions to our switch function

 ```
 const projectReducer = (state = initState, action) => {